twbs/bootstrap/site/docs/4.1/utilities/stretched-link.md

 Cards have `position: relative` by default in Bootstrap, so in this case you can safely add the `.stretched-link` class to a link in the card without any other HTML changes.

+Multiple links and tap targets are not recommended with stretched links.
+However, some `position` and `z-index` styles can help should this be required.

 {% capture example %}
 <div class="card" style="width: 18rem;">
   {% include icons/placeholder.svg width="100%" height="180" class="card-img-top" text=" " title="Card image cap" %}